infosupport/rust-workshop/README.md

   In this tutorial, you will learn how to build a command-line utility.
 We will work with a command-line parser, REST clients, and more.

 Before you begin, we recommend reading the introduction below.
-During the workshop, we provide explanations.
-This is an interactive version of the introduction below.
+During the workshop, we'll talk you through the introduction to give you a more interactive experience.

 ## Introduction